 Press and media mentions

-I was a recurring guest on WMIM My 98.3 in Monroe between summer 2011 and fall 2012 with topics that ranged from the cost of Halloween candy to coupon policies for supermarkets in the Monroe and Toledo areas.
+- I was a recurring guest on WMIM My 98.3 in Monroe from summer 2011 to fall 2012 with topics that ranged from the cost of Halloween candy to supermarket coupon policies.

 Awards and rankings

 Advertising, link and guest post policies

 I do not accept requests for paid reviews, sponsored mentions, affiliate links or paid links in the editorial content.